qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

    | and of course not to forget |nix|  |
    +------------------------------------+

-   My drawn table, mind you this is unfortunately not regarded a caption
+   My drawn table, mind you this is unfortunately not regarded as a caption

    You can reference to it like this my_drawn_table_.